renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 They behave much the same way, except that Iterables are evaluated lazily.
 Roughly anywhere an `Iterable` is required, you can use a `Sequential`, but not the other way around.

+If you have two Iterables which you want to treat as a single one, you can use the `chain` method *chain* one Iterable to the other, giving a single Iterable:

+{% highlight ceylon %}
+value a = [1, 2, 3];
+value b = [10, 11];
+assert(a.chain(b).sequence == [1, 2, 3, 10, 11]);
+{% endhighlight %}

+> Notice that in the example above, the chain method returns an Iterable which is converted to a Sequence, using the `sequence` method, before we compare it to the expected value.
+That's necessary because Iterable, being a lazily-evaluated structure, does not guarantee stability of its elements, so comparing Iterables is generally a bad idea.
+If you need to ensure stability of items on more than one iteration or need to compare Iterables with something else, always convert it to a Sequence first.

-A special kind of Sequence is a `Range`.
+A special kind of Sequence is `Range`.
 A range can be expressed as follows:

 {% highlight ceylon %}
-value zeroToHundred = 0..100;
+value zeroToTen = 0..10;
+assert(zeroToTen == [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]);
 value lowerCaseCharacters = 'a'..'z';
 value firstFiveUpperCaseLetters = 'A':5;
 {% endhighlight %}